The Institute of Cancer Research (ICR) Modern slavery statement for the financial year 2024/25

 3. Whistleblowing policy – we operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.

-4. Code of business conduct – this code explains the way we behave as an organisation and how we expect our employees and suppliers to act.
+5. Supply chain code of conduct – this code explains the way we behave as an organisation and how we expect our employees and suppliers to act.

 Our suppliers